Yvitex/Obsidian_Notes/Computer Science/Arduino/Arduino's UV Sensor.md

 }
 ```

 This will detect the UV index.
-First is we detect the sensorValue, then conver the sensorValue as a [[voltage]], divide it by 0.1 to get the UV index.
+First is we detect the sensorValue, then conver the sensorValue as a [[Voltage]], divide it by 0.1 to get the UV index.

 The schematics for the above is
 ![[Pasted image 20220704112010.png]]